Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates

-In this letter, we analyze the robustness of geometric and dynamical quantum gates to coherent noise.
-We use dynamical invariant theory \cite{Lewis_1967} in conjunction with filter functions \cite{Green_2013, Ball_2015} in order to analytically characterize how noise sensitivity changes with the type of accumulated phase.
-We show that it is possible to find, under certain conditions, a transformation of the Hamiltonian that leaves the gate and filter function invariant but continuously varies the nature of the phase from purely geometric to purely dynamical.
-The existence of such a transformation consequently invalidates the most general form of the robustness conjecture for geometric gates, and our analysis applies equally to adiabatic and nonadiabatic geometric gates.
-We explicitly illustrate our result in experimentally relevant single-qubit cases, including both Abelian and non-Abelian geometric gates.
+Here we investigate the robustness of geometric and dynamical gates against coherent control parameter noise.
+We use dynamical invariant theory~\cite{Lewis_1967} in conjunction with filter functions~\cite{Green_2013, Ball_2015} to analytically characterize how noise sensitivity changes with the type of accumulated phase.
+We show that for any geometric gate it is possible to find, under certain common conditions, an equivalent gate with the same filter function but with a phase whose nature can be continuously varied from purely geometric to purely dynamical.
+In other words, we show within our framework that noise robustness and phase type are independent properties.
+This contradicts any naive expectation that geometric gates should generally be superior to dynamical gates.
+Our analysis applies equally to adiabatic and non-adiabatic geometric gates.
+We explicitly demonstrate our result in experimentally relevant single-qubit cases, including both Abelian and non-Abelian geometric gates.
+We also discuss how the presence of control constraints can break this equivalence of geometric and dynamical robustness capability and give rise to preferential phase robustness.
 Our result may reconcile decades of seemingly contradictory claims on geometric gate robustness within the literature.
 Furthermore, our result calls into question the primary motivation for using GQC.